 Notice to All Water Customers about CareFlite Services

-CareFlite also operates 911/EMS (emergency management service) in the counties of Johnson, Ellis, Hill, SE Dallas County and Balch Springs.
-It is the oldest joint-use air medical program in the United States and celebrated its 30 years of service in 2009.
+CareFlite also operates 911/EMS (emergency management service) in the counties of Balch Springs, Ellis County ESD #5, Hill County ESD #2, Kaufman County, and the unincorporated areas of Southeast Dallas County.
+It is the oldest joint-use air medical program in the United States and will celebrate 40 years of service in 2019.
 In Johnson County alone (est. population 150,000) over the last five years, CareFlite has transported 35,869 patients by air and ground ambulance (excluding Keene and a part of Burleson); that translates to about a 1 in 4 chance of needing ambulatory service over a 5 year period.

 The District’s contract with CareFlite was approved by the Board of Directors on February 19, 2013.
-The program takes effect on May 1, 2013.
+The program took effect on May 1, 2013.

-The District had its customers’ best interest at heart to engage this program so that you and your family do not miss out on one minute of coverage that this special cost-effective protection plan provides.
-However, anyone who does not wish to be included can readily opt out at anytime by informing the District.
+The District had its customers’ best interest at heart to engage in Careflite so that you and your family do not miss out on one minute of coverage that this cost-effective protection plan provides.
+However, anyone who does not wish to be included can readily opt out at any time by informing the District.
 To opt out, click the following link OPT-OUT FORM (the form works best for confirmation) or call our office at your convenience.
-Please consider carefully; the stakes are much higher here, as the difference in not participating could cost thousands.

 If we can address concerns about this program, please contact JCSUD at (817) 760-5200 or Email: email@example.com.
 For questions about CareFlite and the Caring-Heart Membership program, call the CareFlite Member Services at (877) 339-2273 or (972) 339-4220 during weekday business hours.